 Next time on the grill, consider going big - dinosaur big

 I first saw beef ribs 20 years ago in Nassau, Bahamas.
-Looking for the best local food, I asked a taxi driver to take me to his favourite restaurant.
+Looking for the best local food, I asked a taxi driver to take me to his favorite restaurant.

 Comments